joeykhtx/KaliLinuxWindowsInstall/README.md

 <img src="images/2a-Kali.png" height="80%" width="80%">
 <br />
 <br />
-Select on the Virtual Machines pre-built images from the recommended options provided.
+Select Virtual Machine's pre-built images from the recommended options provided.
 When in the Pre-built Virtual Machines selection, make sure that the 64-bit option is selected and download the virtual box selection.
 <img src="images/2b-Kali.png" height="80%" width="80%">
 <br />